volume-trader/QuantowerKB/getting-started/quantower-licenses.md

 If you would like to upgrade your Free license, go to our [Pricing page](https://www.quantower.com/pricing), choose the necessary license, it's period and click on the **BUY** button.

 The purchase process starts with the authorization in the VT-Terminal service.
 Use your email and password to Sign in to the account.
-If you don’t have one yet, follow the instructions on [Quantower Account manual](quantower-account.md).
+If you don’t have one yet, follow the instructions on [VT-Terminal Account manual](quantower-account.md).
 Just after you successfully Log in, you will be redirected to the purchase Cart.

 Purchase cart contains the previously selected License type, term of validity and final Price.
 You can modify the term of validity to any desired option.